peteroupc/peteroupc.github.io/randomgendoc.md

      |  Data descriptors defined here:
      |
      |  __dict__
-     |      dictionary for instance variables (if defined)
+     |      dictionary for instance variables
      |
      |  __weakref__
-     |      list of weak references to the object (if defined)
+     |      list of weak references to the object

     class PascalTriangle(builtins.object)
      |  Generates the rows of Pascal's triangle, or the